Charter Boat: Sea Urchin IIl

 Fishing Report by Andy Savage

-Thanks to everyone for coming, I thoroughly enjoyed having you all aboard.
-Hopefully see you again soon. -
+Massive thanks to everyone for coming, you were excellent company.
+Look forward to seeing you again soon. -

 Fishing Report by Andy Savage